Tips for Taps Blog

 As discussed in Part 1, you can be exposed to heavy metals through bioaccumulation in food.
 Though bioaccumulation often starts with microorganisms in aquatic environments, contaminants can also enter agricultural crops through contaminated soil or irrigation water in crop fields.
 Similarly, humans can be directly exposed to heavy metals through drinking contaminated water.

-There are many methods available for reducing heavy metals at their source–before they enter our food and bodies.
-Chemically engineered methods such as reverse osmosis, ion exchange, and chemical precipitation have been in use for a while, but there are also some emerging technologies that utilize the natural power of plants to absorb heavy metals directly from the environment.
+There are many methods available for reducing heavy metals in water–before they enter our food and bodies.
+Conventional engineered treatment methods such as reverse osmosis, ion exchange, and chemical precipitation have been in use for a while, but there are also some emerging technologies that utilize the natural power of plants to take up heavy metals directly from the environment.
 Some of these technologies can only be used at treatment plants, while some of them are more consumer friendly and can be used at home.
 We review them both, below.

-Reverse osmosis (RO) can be used to treat many heavy metals such as chromium, copper, lead, and arsenic.
-RO technology uses added pressure to push water through a semipermeable membrane, which blocks contaminants larger than 0.0001 micrometers from passing through.
+Reverse osmosis (RO) can be used to reduce many heavy metals in water, such as chromium, copper, lead, and arsenic.
+RO technology uses added pressure to push water through a semipermeable membrane, which blocks contaminants larger than 0.0001 micrometers from passing through while allowing water molecules free passage.
+Read more about how RO systems work here.

 Removal rates depend on several factors including the post- and pre-treatment steps, but RO removal efficiencies are high for metals, with upwards of 99.4% removal for metals like cadmium and copper.
 Though reverse osmosis is a very effective method, it is expensive (systems cost anywhere from $150-$1000) and creates a high volume of wastewater.
 Not only will this likely increase your water bill (by about $50/month), but the wastewater stream contains a high concentration of contaminants can harm the environment if not properly disposed of.

 Ion exchange is another common heavy metal treatment method, which can reduce nickel, mercury, lead, cadmium, chromium, and copper in water.
-When water passes through an ion exchange resin, heavy metal ions are attracted to the resin surface and easily swap places with charged surface particles called ions.
-The swapped ions are harmless ions such as hydrogen, making the discharge water safe to drink and use for irrigation.
+When water passes through an ion exchange resin, heavy metal ions are attracted to the resin surface and easily swap places with harmless ions like chloride, making the discharge water safe to drink and use for irrigation.
+Read more about how ion exchange systems work here.

-As with all technologies, ion exchange has some drawbacks, including: it requires diligent cleaning (through backwash and brine regeneration) of the resin to work properly, it cannot handle highly concentrated metal solutions, it is not selective to heavy metals, and it is sensitive to your water’s pH.
-Ion exchange resins being “non-selective” means that they can also filter out beneficial ions in water such as minerals, like calcium and iron, that your body needs.
+As with all technologies, ion exchange has some drawbacks–it requires diligent cleaning (through backwash and brine regeneration) of the resin to work properly, it cannot handle highly concentrated metal solutions, it is not selective to heavy metals, and it is sensitive to your water’s pH.
+Ion exchange resins being “non-selective” means that they can also filter out beneficial ions in water such as minerals, like calcium and magnesium, that impart a pleasant taste to your drinking water and contribute to your required daily intake of these minerals (though the majority of your intake of these minerals is typically via food consumption).

 Chemical precipitation is one of the most widely used methods for heavy metal removal.
 Contaminated water is mixed with a chemical solution, often containing lime, that reacts with the heavy metal ions.
 This causes the heavy metals to precipitate into solids.
 The precipitate is then large enough to filter out, and the heavy metal removal is complete!